takjn/mruby-arduino-ssd1306/README.md

-# mruby-gr-ssd1306
+# mruby-arduino-ssd1306
-SSD1306(OLED) library for mruby-arduino environments.
+SSD1306 library for mruby-arduino environment.
 This library is a wrapper library for [Adafruit_SSD1306](https://github.com/adafruit/Adafruit_SSD1306) and [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library).

 > Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

+Currentry, only I2C and 128×64 pixels are supported.

 ## install by mrbgems
 - add conf.gem line to `build_config.rb`